jbastruz/API-function-Calling-Mistral/README.md

 ## Project Overview

-The remainder of the project can be found in the "Mistral Function Calling.ipynb" Jupyter notebook.
+The remainder of the project can be found in the `Mistral Function Calling.ipynb` Jupyter notebook.
 This notebook provides an example of how to use Mistral AI to call Python functions based on textual conversations.
 It includes step-by-step instructions and code examples.

 That's it!
 You have successfully set up and run the project.